nvie/decoders/docs/overview.md

 ... })
 ```

-## Understanding decoders and guards

-At the heart, a decoder is a function that will take _any_ unsafe input, verify it, and
-either return an "ok" or an annotated "err" result.
-It will never throw an error when
-called.

-A guard is a convenience wrapper which will use the decoder

 ### Building custom decoders

 There are two main building blocks for defining your own custom decoders: `map()` and